Habits and Routines

 The Power of Routines

-While habits focus on individual actions, routines are a series of habits that are performed regularly, often in a specific order.
-Having structured routines can help you stay productive, manage your time better, and reduce decision fatigue.
-Let’s explore how to build effective routines for different parts of your day.
+While habits are single actions, routines are a series of habits done regularly—often in a set order.
+Creating structured routines helps you stay productive, manage your time more effectively, and cut down on decision fatigue.
+Let’s look at how to build routines that support your day from start to finish.

 Morning Routines